I Am Not Your Token

 born and raised on the South Side of Chicago.
 She discovered her passion for screenwriting while attending a CHA summer youth program hosted by DePaul University's School of Cinematic Arts.

 When her script was selected to become the program's first narrative short film production, Isis was given the opportunity to also act as director-in-training.
-She received mentorship from two accomplished POC female directors, McKenzie Chinn and Reshmi Hazra Rustebakke.
+She received mentorship from two accomplished female directors of color, McKenzie Chinn and Reshmi Hazra Rustebakke.

-This is not your conventional short film.
-First off, I wrote the script when I was only 16-years-old.
-Second, it was produced with professional POC female filmmakers in all key roles including my directing mentors, producer, director of photography, and sound person.
+I'm proud of this short piece for a few reasons.
+First, I wrote the script when I was only 16-years-old.
+Second, it was produced with professional female filmmakers of color in all key roles including my directing mentors, producer, director of photography, and sound person.
 It was crewed by a cohort of my peers, twelve aspiring filmmakers primarily from Chicago’s South and West Sides.
-What makes me most proud is knowing that this film resonates with each of them and likely many others who don’t often see their lived reality on screen.
-It was also important to me to give some humanity to each character.
-We don’t live in a world of villains and heroes.
-We’re all here just trying to figure things out; though some of us are definitely more misguided than others.
+It means so much to me that the story resonates with each of them and likely many others who don’t often see their lived reality on screen.